Updated on March 16, 2023

 Once in the washer, you can use your regular detergent, but the washer needs to be set at the highest heat level your linens can handle.
 For some linens that cannot take high heat, using color safe bleach or OxyClean may help with the killing spree.

 As soon as the washer stops, you need to transfer the laundry to the dryer and run that on the highest setting your linens will allow.
-Between the washer and dryer, the bed bugs, nymphs, and eggs will suffer from a combination of deadly traps, including drowning and high heat.
+Between the washer and dryer, the bed bugs will suffer from a combination of deadly traps, including drowning and high heat.

 Related: How Long Can Bed Bugs Survive in a Plastic Bag?